Population of England and Wales grows 6.3% in a decade, census shows

 It signals a slowdown in population growth over the last 10 years, according to figures released on Tuesday by the Office for National Statistics (ONS).

-The previous census in 2011 showed the number of people living in England and Wales rose by a record 7.1% in a decade.
+The previous census in 2011 showed the number of people living in England and Wales rose by 7.8% in the decade before.

 The 2021 survey, carried out on March 21 last year, came against the backdrop of both Brexit – which has seen restrictions on immigration – and the coronavirus pandemic.